WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 ## Capitalization and punctuation

 Use sentence case capitalization for the table title and each column heading.
 For text inside table cells, use sentence case capitalization; with exceptions.
 For example, some values, keywords, or strings are written in lowercase.

+For text inside table cells, use periods or other end punctuation only if the sentences contain complete sentences or a combination of phrases and sentences.

+## Table column headings